Photos Videos Programs Company Outreach Press Contact

 The Board of Directors

-ANNE-MARIE MULGREW is the Founder/Artistic Director of ANNE-MARIE MULGREW AND DANCERS CO., (AMM & DCO), an experimental modern dance company founded in 1986.
-For the company, she has created 52 major works that have appeared on traditional concert stages, festivals, alternative venues, unusual places, museums and film in the United States and Canada.
-In the Spring 2001, under her direction, AMM & DCO was selected for a prestigious month long artist-in-the schools residency at The Yard, Chilmark, MA.
-Anne-Marie is the recipient of the Temple University Fellow Award, Stella Moore Dance Award, two Woo Awards from The Leeway Foundation, a PA Council Fellowship and a Philadelphia Fringe Rocky.
-Under her direction, AMM & DCO has received numerous grants and commissions, notably from WHYY, Channel 12 TV, funded by PEW, to create a video that aired nationally, a commission from the Friends of the Rodin Museum, a 2002 commission for a new work instigated by Mahler's music and a commission to create the “Opening Dance” for the 10th Enterprise Awards ceremony attended by Governor Rendell.
+Anne-Marie Mulgrew (collaborator, choreographer, performer, and educator) is the Founder/Artistic Director of ANNE-MARIE MULGREW AND DANCERS CO., (AMM & DCO), an experimental modern dance company founded in 1986.
+For the company, she has created more than 80 major works that have appeared on traditional concert stages, festivals, alternative venues, unusual places, museums and film in the United States and Canada.
+In the spring 2001, under her direction, AMM & DCO was selected for a prestigious month-long artist-in-the schools residency at The Yard, Chilmark, MA.
+Anne-Marie is the recipient of the Temple University Fellow Award, Stella Moore Dance Award, two Woo and an Art for Change award from The Leeway Foundation, a PA Council Fellowship and a Philadelphia Fringe Rocky.
+Under her direction, AMM & DCO has received numerous grants and commissions, notably from WHYY, Channel 12 TV, funded by PEW, to create a video that aired nationally, a commission from the Friends of the Rodin Museum, a commission for a new work instigated by Mahler's music and a commission to create the Opening Dance for the 10th Enterprise Awards ceremony.
 Anne-Marie holds a BS in Ed and an MFA in Dance from Temple University where she was adjunct faculty for five years.
-Anne-Marie has also served as dance faculty for Penn State, The College of NJ, and University City Arts League.
-She has performed in special projects with internationally known artists - Kei Takei, Wendy Perron, Stephan Koplowitz, Bridgman/Packer and London’s Royal Ballet.
-She was a featured actress for Jonas dos Santos' Lila Wallace Digest documentary, appeared in Robert Palumbo's feature film Fallout, was the subject of a thirty minute documentary Creativity produced by and aired on Comcast Cable TV and involved with Night Shamalyan’s film The Last Airbender to be released in 2010.
+Anne-Marie has also served as dance faculty for Penn State University, The College of NJ, and University City Arts League.
+She has performed in special projects with internationally known artists - Kei Takei, Wendy Perron, Stephan Koplowitz, Bridgman/Packer and London's Royal Ballet.
+She was a featured actress for Jonas dos Santos' Lila Wallace Digest documentary, appeared in Robert Palumbo's feature film Fallout and Night Shyamalan's The Last Airbender and was the subject of a thirty-minute documentary Creativity produced by and aired on Comcast Cable TV.
+In June 2017, Anne-Marie and the company were featured in the Friday Arts Program produced by WHYY TV.
 Anne-Marie was selected from a national pool to attend the first Choreography for the Screen program at The School of Jacob's Pillow Dance Festival, Beckett MA in 2003.
+Under her direction, AMM & DCO has conducted 65 residency programs for inner city and rural youth.
+In addition, Anne-Marie served as a panelist for Philadelphia Cultural Fund, PA Council's Project Stream and NJ Arts Council as well as for the National High School Dance Festival.

-Sharon Kornelly (Secretary, Director)
+Sharon Kornelly (Vice President, Director)

 Sharon Kornelly fell in love with dancing at the age of 5 and has practiced ballet, modern and improvisational dance ever since.
 She earned a doctoral degree in cultural anthropology from Temple University, and conducted research in New Zealand and Bali that demonstrates the importance of performing arts in building local communities in a multicultural world.
 Ms. Kornelly has taught courses in anthropology and media studies at Moore College of Art & Design and Rowan University.
 She also served in the Education program with Enchantment Theatre Company.
 Recently, Ms. Kornelly worked with the Free Library of Philadelphia and the University of Pennsylvania Museum of Archaeology and Anthropology in developing their online collections.